Jakob19722/-RPG-THE-GAME-/README.md

 ## <h2><strong><span style="color:95f252">Code Conventions</span>

-***This game has a clear structure for saving images and music, etc. These all files are contained in the maingame file followed with the necessary python files.
+This game has a clear structure for saving images and music, etc. These all files are contained in the maingame file followed with the necessary python files.
 These files "img" and "music" has their own respective files with  for examples backgrounds, characters.
 It just goes on.
-The python code is an attempt of following the PEP-8 Standards.***
+The python code is an attempt of following the PEP-8 Standards.

 ## <h2><strong><span style="color:95f252">Usage</span>

-***You can use this game to play on your free time or take inspiration from to make your own game.
-Althoug I do not see any point of playing this game at all.....***
+You can use this game to play on your free time or take inspiration from to make your own game.

 ## <h2><strong><span style="color:95f252">Example</span>